 "for public Christian worship of Almighty God … ; to arrange for" Yearbook 1969 p.50

 In a 1971 reference to the Charter, the term "and Jesus" is deceptively replaced with "[through] Jesus".

 "for public Christian worship of Almighty God [through] Christ Jesus; to arrange for..."
 Watchtower 1971 Dec 15 p.760

-The 1993 Proclaimers book, outlining a history of the Watchtower Society, failed to even admit what is in the Charter.
+The 1993 Proclaimers book, outlining the history of Jehovah's Witnesses and the Watch Tower Society, failed to refer to the Charter.